flyingrhinonz/nftwatch/README.md

 or permanently increase it in the code by changing this
 line:  `LogLevel = logging.DEBUG`    .
 Check  `journalctl -f`  for nftwatch logs.
+There is even more logging available in the code: many `LogWrite` lines are commented out due to too much logging - enable them as required.

 On rare occasions nftwatch exits and leaves the terminal messed up.
 Fix this by typing:  `reset`  in the terminal.